l-hoang/gimme/README.md

 apply the operation.
 The result will be what is gimme'd, i.e. placed in the program state.
 Both should be numbers; otherwise you will get an error.

 The order is Last Thing OP Thing Before That.
+For example, if I gimme a 10 *then* a 20, the division operation will do 20 divided by 10.

+*Loops coming soon?*

+### Operations on Gimme'd Things

+`GIMME ADDITION WITH <n>`

+`GIMME SUBTRACTION WITH <n>`

+`GIMME MULTIPLICATION WITH <n>`

+`GIMME DIVISION WITH <n>`

+Does the requested binary op with n as the first operand and the last number that was gimme'd as the second operand.

 `GIMME OUTPUT`

+## Other Notes

 Prints to stdout the last thing you requested the program to give you.